-Analysis: offshore research expeditions are discovering a rake of new findings about cold-water corals in the Atlantic
+Analysis: offshore research expeditions are discovering new findings about cold-water corals in the Atlantic

 For most, the word "coral" is associated with shallow tropical seas and sunshine.
 But more than half of the 5,100 species of coral on the planet exist in cold, deep and dark parts of the world's oceans.
 These cold-water corals can grow and form structures called mounds.
 Some of the largest cold-water coral mounds on the planet are over 100m in height and several kilometres in length.
 In fact, many of these world class examples can be found just offshore Ireland in water depths of down to 1000m.